karthik0010/Assuredoc/Self Healing.md

 If script healing had happened, then the element on which the action performed will be marked with a red rectangular box in the screenshot.

 ![Self Healing](images/scr8.png)

+In this way, Assureqa's script healing perform the automatic maintenance and correction of test scripts that break due to changes in the application under test.